No concrete action against Lashkar by Pakistan as the eyewash continues

 India also took note of the fact that no such action has been taken against the Jaish-e-Mohammad, which was involved in the Pathankot, Uri, Nagrota and Pulwama attacks.

-There have been bans in the past, but the Jamaat-ud-Dawa has managed to over come it in various ways.
+There have been bans in the past, but the Jamaat-ud-Dawa has managed to overcome it in various ways.

 Both the Lahore High Court and the Supreme Court had cleared the JuD in the past and allowed it to operate.
 While the bans have been in place in the past as well, the JuD has always managed to overcome it either by going to court or carrying out its activities by coming up with newer outfits.